USS Pampanito: 1945–1971

 In 1986, Pampanito was listed on the National Register of Historic Places and declared to be a National Historic Landmark.

 She is now owned and operated by the San Francisco Maritime National Park Association and is moored at Pier 45 in San Francisco's Fisherman's Wharf area, where she is open for visiting.

-The USS PAMPANITO Amateur Radio Club brings the radio room to life on the 2nd and 4th Saturdays of each month using the callsign NJ6VT – NJVT was the boat's call sign during WWII.
-Ham radio operators may contact the boat on 7.260 and 14.260 MHz using voice, and on other frequencies using Morse Code.
+The USS PAMPANITO Amateur Radio Club brings the radio room to life on the second and fourth Saturdays of each month using the callsign NJ6VT – NJVT was the boat's call sign during WWII.
+Ham radio operators may contact the boat on 7.260 and 14.260 MHz using voice, and on other frequencies using Morse code.

-She flies a broom from her mast, indicating a clean sweep: a successful patrol that "swept the enemy from the seas."
-In total, she sank six Japanese ships and damaged four others with a total of more than 27,000 tons of enemy shipping sunk.Pampanito has completed four maintenance drydockings since becoming a memorial and museum.
-"The Pampanito still has several working parts, including one torpedo tube, the periscope, engines, galley and ice-cream maker."
+She flies a broom from her mast, indicating a clean sweep, a successful patrol that "swept the enemy from the seas.
+In total, she sank six Japanese ships and damaged four others with a total of more than 27,000 tons of enemy shipping sunk.

+Pampanito has completed four maintenance dry dockings since becoming a memorial and museum.
+"The Pampanito still has several working parts, including one torpedo tube, the periscope, engines, galley, and ice-cream maker."
 The museum runs educational programs including one that allows organized groups of children and adults to sleep overnight in the submarine's 48 bunk beds.

-The ship was closed to the public and moved to a dry-dock on 23 September 2016 and returned from Bay Ship & Yacht in Alameda, CA on 14 November 2016 and is currently open to the public.Pampanito and the Liberty ship SS Jeremiah O'Brien were threatened by a four-alarm fire on 23 May 2020, but were saved by local firefighters.
+The ship was closed to the public and moved to a dry dock on 23 September 2016 and returned from Bay Ship and Yacht in Alameda, California, on 14 November 2016, and is currently open to the public.

+Pampanito and the Liberty ship SS Jeremiah O'Brien were threatened by a four-alarm fire on 23 May 2020, but were saved by local firefighters.